robonrrd/csg/README.md

 [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) library.
 This code is free for personal and research use but not for commercial use, and does not fall under the license that the rest of this code uses.

+If you wish to create the Python bindings or Blender integration, [SWIG](http://www.swig.org/) also must be installed.

 ## To Build ##
 In the top-level ```csg``` directory: